 The Dollar is the most important reserve currency.
-During the interwar period, the Sterling and the Swiss Franc competed with it.
+During the interwar period, the Sterling competed with it.
 In more recent times, the Euro and the Yen have started to gain importance.
 Other currencies, like the Canadian and the Australian Dollars are also slowly acquiring the status of reserve currencies, but represent still a very small proportion of global reserves.